-The foreign exchange market, also called the currency or forex (FX) market, is the world’s largest ﬁnancial market.
-It’s the most traded market in the world, with over $5 trillion worth of currencies traded globally every day.
+The foreign exchange market, also called the currency or forex (FX) market, is the world’s largest and most liquid financial market in the world, with over $5 trillion worth of currencies traded globally every day.

 A trader buys the EUR/USD pair if they believe the euro will increase in value relative to the dollar.
 Buying the EUR/USD dollar pair can also be referred to as ‘going long’.
 A trader would sell the EUR/USD pair - also known as ‘going short’ - if they believe the value of the euro will go down relative to the dollar.

 There are many currency pairs for traders to choose from when placing a trade in the forex market.
 Major currency pairs are any pair that include the US dollar (USD).
 Major pairs are the most widely traded currencies in the foreign exchange market.

 The major pairs make up 75% of all forex trades.
 The majors are the most liquid and widely traded in the forex market.
 They make up the vast majority of all FX trades.
 Because these pairs have the largest volume of buyers and sellers, they also typically have the tightest bid (buy) and ask (sell) spreads.
 The spread is the difference between the buy and the sell price.
 Most traders would agree that the most profitable forex pairs to trade include the above seven major forex pairs.

 Forex trading is the exchange of one currency for another at an agreed price.
 The foreign exchange market differs from other ﬁnancial markets in that it has no physical location or central exchange.
 The whole market runs electronically, through a network of banks.
 It also runs continuously for 24 hours a day, five days a week.
 The forex market is the most popular ﬁnancial market, traded by individual retail traders, banks and businesses alike.